 04.Azimut

 What is it?
 Azimut brings a sharp, contemporary edge to the Courchevel fine dining scene.
-The space feels intimate and purposeful.
-Massive windows pull the alpine landscape inside, making the mountain view the primary décor.
+The room feels intimate, designed specifically for romantic evenings that stretch long into the night.
+Your eyes go straight to the terrace, where the mountain air meets a framed view of the peaks.

 © Photo Credits: BAIES